 - "Set Position Limit" will tell the mount when to stop tracking or to do a meridian flip.
-The limit can be set at from 0° to 14° (~1 hour) pass meridian for Northern Hemisphere and 0° to 10° for Southern Hemisphere. - "Set Behavior" will tell the mount if a meridian flip will be performed.
+The limit can be set at from 0° to 20° (>1 hour) pass meridian. - "Set Behavior" will tell the mount if a meridian flip will be performed.